theblurry99/dpmodernity/README.md

 - written and designed by Peach
 - maintained and taken care of while designing by theblurry99
-- fully built on vb code
+- fully built on vs code

 embrace modernity! ...but not windows 11